 The resulting injuries and deaths put more than fifty families into a long season of recovery and grief.
 Over the course of the next year, we assembled everyone into small groups as places to work through their stuff.
 And there was a lot of stuff.
 Many of the youth had post-traumatic stress.
 Formerly outgoing, straight-A students shifted into neutral in nearly every way.

 But during that season, we learned and grew.
 We enjoyed high trust and transparency.
 We celebrated every milestone together, and by the end of the year, we invited the entire community to a service of remembrance and thanksgiving.
 These families had made tremendous progress in a short period of time, healing at every layer.
 Recently a group asked me to speak about the lessons taught and learned during that year.
 I will share them with you below.
 As for the Larry King show?
 It never happened.
 Shyamalan and I were bumped by a “hanging chad.”
 (I’m not bitter…) So, when life interrupts, are there signposts that can guide someone through?
-Here are a few that I found helpful.
+Here are a few I found helpful.

 1. Crisis reveals (and can build) character